 It’s also among the most expensive places to live in the world, so it’s a great option if you’ve got plenty of disposable income.

 While the application fee for the ‘Work from Bermuda Certificate’ is modest compared to others on this list, at only $263 per applicant, you’ll need proof of substantial income and a means to support yourself.

-Since January 24, 2022, Brazil joined the list of countries offering a digital nomad visa.
+On January 24, 2022, Brazil joined the list of countries offering a digital nomad visa.

 The visa is supposed to allow you to stay for one full year.
 You can apply for that visa from any Brazilian consular office (not online).

 To get your visa approved you will need to do a bit of paperwork.
-A proof that you are making more than $1,500 per month with your online activity, or that you have at least $18,000 on your bank account.
+A proof that you are making more than $1,500 per month with your online activity, or that you have at least $18,000 in your bank account.
 Then, you will also be requested the usual stuff such as proof of health insurance.